 In the case of a Hygroscopic Salt issue (hygroscopic meaning water attracting), these can sometimes be more pronounced around a chimney breast.
 Burning fuels produces mineral and tar by-products, among them hygroscopic salts, and these can over time seep through walls and on to the internal surface of the walls.
 This means that hygroscopic salt issues are generally more likely on chimney breasts, and that this may well be the cause of your damp wall issue if you have a chimney in your room.
 Because hygroscopic salts are moisture attracting, this means that any salt deposits will create damp patches that come and go – this is another good indicator for hygroscopic salts being your issue or at least part of your issue.

-How to Cure the Cause of Cold Spots and Damp Spots on Your Walls
+How to Cure the Cause of Cold Spots and Damp Spots on Your Internal and External Walls

 Issue - As you may know, wall ties are inserted between courses of brick and effectively tie the two walls in a cavity wall together, which allows them to support each other.
 At the time of construction, mortar used to build the walls can fall and land on wall ties within the cavity.
 Over time this mortar can collect other rubbish, dust particles and moisture and then provide this moisture a direct route on to the internal cavity wall – a Cold Bridge.
 This creates a difference in temperature around the affected area compared with the rest of the wall (a cold spot on the wall) which can cause condensation which can then turn the cold spot into a damp spot too.